Tomsk Regional Oncology Center

 3. Inpatient Department:

 Surgical options for cancer treatment include: conservative surgery, reconstructive surgery, endoscopic surgery.
-Photodynamic therapy is being introduced into the clinical practice.
+Photodynamic therapy is being introduced into clinical practice.

 The Department of Radiation Oncology offers radiation therapy or a combination of radiation therapy and chemotherapy or hormone therapy, adjuvant and neoadjuvant antineoplastic therapy as a stage of cancer treatment.